Singing bowl Jambati / Jambhati

-The Jambati (rounded bottom) is one of the most common types of singing bowls.
+The Jambati also spelled Jambhati (rounded bottom) Himalayan singing bowl is one of the most common types of singing bowls.

 This type of antique bowl usually appears to vary between 8.5” – 14” in diameter.
 The height could vary between 3” – 7”.

 Jambati singing bowls can be made with a thick lip (rim) or with no significant difference between the thickness of the wall and the edge.
 A thick rim usually adds the presence of a high pitch to the fundamental tone.
 The bowl with a bright high pitch is often associated with female energy.